systematic-magic/AgingPubMed/research_papers_suppl.rst

 	Tables can appear in one file or in separate files (regardless of size).

+	We are flexible on Text (.txt) file format.
+Email the author letting them know we typically publish as Excel or Word, and ask if there is a specific reason they prefer to keep as Text.
+If they come back with a reason, then we can allow it.

 5.1.
 HTML :ref:`Tables checks from 14.1. to 14.5<tables_html_research_papers>` (inclusive) are applicable to supplementary tables with one exclusion: instead of **Table N**, tables should be named as **Supplementary Table N**.

 .. image:: /_static/suppl_table_name.png